delta-io/delta-rs/docs/usage/merging-tables.md

 ## Notes

-- Column names with special characters, such as numbers or spaces should be encapsulated in backticks: "target.123column" or "target.my column"
+- Column names with special characters, such as numbers or spaces should be encapsulated in backticks: "target.`123column`" or "target.`my column`"